invoice-collector/website/docs/docs/getting-started/configuration.md

 <!-- image of ping -->

-If you are a premium customer, copy your token and paste it in the input field.
+If you are a premium customer, copy your activation key and paste it in the input field.

 Hit the `Ping!` button to try to reach the server.